letheyue/Clients_to_Horse/README.md

 To everyone

-Please make sure that master branch is always runable before submitting your changes
+1. Please make sure that master branch is always runable before submitting your changes.

+2. The design diagrams of our app update in the file named design_diagram.